ctphoenix/Python-Course-Material/chapter6.md

 In this homework, we have prepared step-by-step instructions for you on how to prepare plots in Bokeh, a library designed for simple interactive plotting.
 We will demonstrate Bokeh by continuing the analysis of Scotch whiskies.

 *** =instructions
 - Adapt the given code to define a function `location_plot(title, colors)`.
-This function takes a `string` title and a list of colors corresponding to each distillery, and outputs a Bokeh plot of each distillery by latitude and longitude, and includes text of distillery, latitude, and longitude as the cursor hovers over each point.
+This function takes a `string` title and a list of colors corresponding to each distillery and outputs a Bokeh plot of each distillery by latitude and longitude.
+As the cursor hovers over each point, it displays the distillery name, latitude, and longitude.
 - `whisky.Region` is a `pandas` column containing the regional group membership for each distillery.
-Use a list comprehension to make a list of the value of `region_colors` for each distillery, and store this list as `region_cols`.
+Use a list comprehension to make a list of the value of `region_colors` for each distillery and store this list as `region_cols`.
-- `location_plot` is still defined from the last exercise.
+- `location_plot` is stored from the last exercise.
 Use it to plot each distillery, colored by its regional grouping.

 *** =hint
--  Recall that the function needs to be defined by adding `def`.
+- Remember to define the function!
 - You can iterate through `whisky.Region` by casting it as a `list`.

 *** =pre_exercise_code